hiepzen/PayME-SDK-IOS/README_EN.md

 In which the parameters have the form:

-- appPrivateKey: is the private key of the self-generated app as above
+- appPrivateKey: is the private key self-generate from the app as above.

 - publicKey: is the public key provided by PayME for each separate app.

-- configColor : is the color parameter to be able to change the color of PayME wallet transactions, the data type is string with the format #rrggbb.
+- configColor: The color parameter can change color of PayME wallet transactions.
+The data type is string with the format #rrggbb.
 If 2 colors are transmitted, the PayME interface will gradient according to the 2 input colors.

 ![image](../master/assets/configColor.png?raw=true)

 How to create **connectToken**:

-connectToken is needed to pass api calls from to PayME and will be generated from the integrated app's backend.
-The structure is as follows:
+connectToken is needed to transmit the api to PayME, and it will create from backend system of the integrated app.
+The structure is following below:

 ```swift
 connectToken = AES256("{ timestamp: "2021-01-20T06:53:07.621Z",